manifold-systems/manifold/manifold-core-parent/manifold/README.md

 ```
 >Note, you are responsible for managing the directory in your build configuration.
 For instance, for the "clean" build
 >target, it is your responsibility to delete the contents of the directory.

-# Programming Language Manifolds

-todo: use the Javascript manifold as a simple impl, and the Gosu manifold as a more complex one as reference material for
-this section

 # Embedding with Fragments (experimental)